stevenovak123/feedback-app/README.md

 # Getting Started with Create React App
-# To use the local json server and development server together you can run:
+# To use the local json server and development server together run

 ### `yarn dev`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).